7 Actions To Improve Loading Speed Of Your WordPress Ecommerce Website

 How to do this?

-For me, this particular step has improved my website speed by 5%.
+This particular step has improved my website speed by 5%.
 Not bad.

 #4 Caching & CDN (Content Delivery Networks)